 - Influencers and topics – Use influencer engagement and conference content to learn more about the current state of the industry.
 What are the themes discussed the most during a conference on social media?
 Are there influencers being talked about more (i.e. the influencers we need to reach)?
 Are there publications and story themes being shared the most?
 While you’re at it, analyze and visualize conference agendas using IBM Watson and Tableau to map the topics that the conference thinks attendees care about.

-- Take a step back – If you were going to pitch this client as a prospect, what would you tell him or her about their current PR program?
+- Take a step back – If you were going to pitch a plan to the stakeholders for the first time ever, what would you tell him or her about their current PR program?
 What would you do differently; what suggestions would you make?
 When done consistently through a client engagement, this exercise can push teams beyond “the usual” and removes frustrations that can fester after a client continuously declines opportunities.

 When PR programs enter into the execution phase, there is often less time, ability and tolerance to reset and try new ideas.
 While any good PR program should be nimble and change with real-time information like breaking news or company fluctuations, the best time to really push the envelope and think differently is during the planning process.
 We’ve found that clients are often more open to hearing new ideas – especially backed with data analysis – during this phase and we should embrace experimentation during times of planning.
 This is when award-winning programs are born.